These zoodles with pesto make a perfect light and summery meal that’s dairy free and grain free! Perfect on its own or with grilled chicken or shrimp.

 Light, delicious, and full of flavor from lemon, basil, and garlic, these zoodles with pesto are just right for hot summer days.

 You can make zoodles using a spiralizer – it’s very easy to do!
 If you don’t have a spiralizer, you can use a vegetable peeler to make long strips of zucchini.

 I do think that using a spiralizer results in more uniform zucchini noodles, so if you can get one, it’s a good tool to have.

 Zoodles cook very quickly in a pan with a little olive oil.
 Cook over medium heat, stirring often, until they are bright green and tender – just a few minutes.

-Don’t overcook them or they will be mushy.
+Please be careful – don’t overcook them or they will be mushy.

-Yes, you sure can!
+You can make delicious pesto without any dairy, nuts, or other allergens.
 Lemon juice, garlic, and pumpkin seeds are delicious ingredients to include in pesto.
 We like this nut free, dairy free pesto more than the traditional recipe.

 If pumpkin seeds don’t work for you, try sunflower seeds, or you can even leave the seeds out.
 It will still be delicious.